Listening Ear Counselling & Consultancy Pte Ltd

 At Listening Ear Counselling & Consultancy Pte.
 Ltd., we provide adolescent and teenage counselling in Singapore for young people aged 12 to 21, supporting families through these transitions with compassion and clarity.
 We understand how painful it feels when your teen’s behaviour seems out of control or when a school complaint triggers guilt, fear, or shame.

-As emotions rise at home, many parents start to realise that these conflicts are not simply about discipline but about pressure.
+As emotions rise at home, many parents begin to realise that these conflicts are not simply about discipline, but about pressure.
 The tension at the dinner table often mirrors the intensity of school life outside.
-What looks like defiance or disinterest is sometimes exhaustion from trying too hard, too long.
+What looks like defiance or disinterest is sometimes exhaustion from trying too hard, for too long.
 Once we look beyond the arguments, we begin to see how much the wider culture shapes both stress and self-worth.

 The Journey from Childhood to Adulthood